dariusgrant/dariusgrant.github.io/_posts/2021-02-11-Method-Chaining-Base-Class-Methods-With-Derived-Classes.md

 ## Thank you for reading!
 Thank you for reading my post!
 These posts are inspired by actual problems I face when developing so it's fun to look over the things I've learned and put it out for anyone that may find it useful.
-Please consider supporting me by adding me on LinkedIn, Github, and/or donating as a continue to progress as a developer.
+Please consider supporting me by adding me on LinkedIn, Github, and/or donating as I continue to progress as a developer.

 [LinkedIn](https://www.linkedin.com/in/darius-grant-783614190)